barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 >
 > Hearing this, the old man __immediately was enlightened__.
 Making his bows he said, "I am released from the body of a fox."

-It sounds quite ironic that, old Paichang has the view of gradual enlightenment, and (seemingly) __because of that__, he is reborn five hundred times as a fox.
-The irony is that he had to be reborn that many times to one day become enlightened... after hearing the view of sudden enlightenment.
-The view of gradual enlightenment __became right__ so that old Paichang could realize it is __wrong__.
-That must be a karmic joke.
+If we were to pick between the view of gradual enlightenment and the view of sudden enlightenment:
+- Which view is related to "Such a person does not fall..."?
+- Which view is related to "With this I was reborn five hundred times as a fox"?
+- Which view is related to "Such a person does not evage..."?
+- Which view is related to "Hearing this, the old man immediately was enlightened."?

+Why did old Paichang have to wait for such a long time, go through so many lives, to ultimately be suddenly enlightened?
+Isn't that ironic?

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"
 >
 > Paichang said, "Just step here closer, and I'll tell you."
 Huang-po went up to Paichang and __slapped him in the face__.

 We want Paichang to be true when he says _"such a person does not evade"_ karmic law.
 That should be the good answer to the question, according to this account, right?
-But he seems as wrong as Old Paichang.
+But Paichang seems as wrong as Old Paichang.
 Because of that, Paichang gets a slap in the face.

 So, Sudden enlightenment is not more true, as a view, than gradual?

 If I am pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
 Could sudden enlightenment be "less wrong" than gradual enlightenment?

 Still, Huang-po's slap suggests that none of those answers are actually right.
+What to make of this?

 (Dogen would probably point out that it's an answer made of words, or that it's one view distinct from others, so it's a wrong view.
 He says _"If you fall into the words and ideas [...] you too will be a fox spirit"_, in comments of case 102)

 ## A read about the ritual

 Ritual and liturgy, is that the answer to the question?
 Is the ritual of cremation the way to find your way between the two answers?
-Is it the function, the end of Zen practice and liturgy to pay respect to both answers?
+Is it the function, the end of Zen practice and liturgy to pay respect to both answers and hold them simultaneously?

 > Hearing this, the old man immediately was enlightened.
 Making his bows he said, "I am released from the body of a fox.
 The body is on the other side of this mountain.
 I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."